R35Ex/Advanced-Clan-System-Basic-Skript/README.md

 **⭐ WANT MORE?**
 *This is the Free "Social-Only" version.
-If you want Clan Leveling (1-10), Passive Perks, Weekly Events, Custom Global Buffs, and a Personal Point Shop, check out the **[Advanced Clan System Premium]**!*
+If you want Clan Leveling (1-10), Passive Perks, Weekly Events, Custom Global Buffs, Personal Point Shop, and more interesting feature just with one file plug on your server, check out the [**[Advanced Clan System Premium]**](https://builtbybit.com/resources/advanced-clan-system-premium-skript.110712/)!*

 ### 🎨 Custom Clan Tag Colors